Alcohol-Free Drinks in Recovery: The Honest Answer

 That ambiguity isn't satisfying, but it's honest.

-The Case Against AF Drinks in Recovery
+The Case Against Alcohol-Free Drinks in Recovery

 Many addiction specialists advise people in recovery to avoid alcohol-free drinks entirely, particularly in early sobriety.
 Their concerns are serious and worth understanding.